WSU Vehicle Use Policies

 • Notify your supervisor as soon as possible

-• Fill out a State of Washington Vehicle Accident Report (SF-137) (pdf)
+• Fill out a State of Washington Vehicle Accident Report (SF-137) found on the DES website.

 << Return to Orientation Training start pageProceed to: Fire Safety >>